-Hite was born on July 14, 1916, in Logan, Ohio, and
+T/5 Ralph K. Hite was born on July 14, 1916, in Logan, Ohio, and was the son

 of George E. Hite & Lillian M. Bright-Hite.
 With his sister, he grew up at 590 East Front Street, in Logan,

-High School in 1934.
+and graduated from Logan High School in 1934.
 After high school, he worked as a clerk in a grocery store.

 On March 5, 1941, at Fort Hayes in Columbus, Ohio, he was inducted into the U.S. Army and sent to Ft.
 Knox, Kentucky, for basic training.
 During his basic training he attended radio operators school and qualified as a tank radioman.
 He was assigned to Headquarters Company, 192nd Tank Battalion, and was assigned to one of the half-tracks assigned to the company.

-When they arrived at Guam on Sunday November 16th, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
+When they arrived at Guam on Sunday, November 16, the ships took on water, bananas, coconuts, and vegetables before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm's way.
-The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20th and docked later the same day.
-After docking, the soldiers remained on board for three hours before they left the ship and taken by bus to Ft.
+The ships entered Manila Bay, at 8:00 A.M., on Thursday, November 20, and docked at Pier 7 later that morning.
+At 3:00 P.M., most of the soldiers were taken by bus to Ft.
 Stotsenburg.
-Those who drove trucks drove them to the fort.
-The maintenance section of the battalion remained behind to unload the battalion's tanks and half-tracks.
+Those who drove trucks drove them to the fort, while the maintenance section remained behind at the pier to unload the tanks.

 For the next seventeen days the tankers worked to remove cosmoline from their weapons which had been greased so they wouldn't rust while at sea.
 They also loaded ammunition belts and did tank maintenance as they prepared for maneuvers with the 194th Tank Battalion.

 The tanks were ordered to the perimeter of the Clark Field to guard against

-December 1st, to guard against
+Japanese paratroopers on Monday, December 1st, to guard against paratroopers.

-members of each tank and half-track crews remained with their vehicles at all times.
+Two members of each tank and half-track crews remained with their vehicles at all times.
 The morning

 December 8th, the battalion's officers were informed of the Japanese attack on Pearl Harbor and ordered to their

 Howard was assigned to one of the half-tracks of HQ Company, used for reconnaissance, which meant he was at the

 perimeter of the airfield.
 Howard can be seen in a half-track

 Later in the day, Ralph's group of POWs was moved to a school yard in Mariveles, where the POWs were left sitting in the sun for hours.
 The Japanese did not feed them or give them water.
 Behind the POWs were four Japanese artillery pieces which began firing on Corregidor and Ft.
 Drum which had not surrendered.
 Shells from these two American forts began landing among the POWs.
 The POWs could do little since they had no place to hide and some were killed by incoming American shells.
 One group that tried to hide in a small brick building died when it took a direct hit.
 The American guns did succeed in knocking out three of the four Japanese guns.